supabase/pg_graphql/docs/contributing.md

 cargo pgrx install
 ```

-to build and install the latest `pg_graphql` in the Postgres instance specified by `pg_config`.
-This step is needed when you have made any changes in the Rust code.
+to build `pg_graphql` from source and install it in the Postgres instance specified by `pg_config`.
+This step must be run when you have made any changes in the Rust code.
+It can be skipped if there are no Rust code changes since the last time the command was run.
+The skipping is expecially useful when you are only modifying the test sql files.

 Next, run all the tests by executing: